google/trillian/docs/TransparentLogging.md

  - A Binary Transparency log requires entries to have the structure of an installable binary package, and vendor-signing key authentication.
- - A Pastebin log has little structural requirement and no authentication requirement, and so is vulnerable to different attacks (swamping, uploading illegal content etc.)
+ - A Pastebin log has little structural requirement and no authentication requirement, and so is much more vulnerable to different attacks (swamping, uploading illegal content etc.)

 Finally, note that a transparent Log normally acts as an **observatory, not as a police officer**, in the overall ecosystem.
 With this in mind, it's often